camicroscope/GSOC/README.md

 ***

-**[2] Machine Learning Smartpens**
+**[2] Pathology Smartpens**

 **Primary Mentor:**  Insiyah Hajoori and/or Nan Li

 **Overview:**

 This project would involve adapting pathology annotation tools to prefer following edges in the base image when close.
-This would also involve expanding the user functions surrounding annotation, such as moving points in the drawing.
+This task could be implemented using machine learning, computer vision, or a mix of the two.
+In order to use the tool effectively, this would involve expanding the user functions surrounding annotation, such as moving points in the drawing.
 Specific UI flow is up to the implementer; perhaps it's more useful to leave drawings alone, but have a button which snaps drawings to the nearest edge when pushed.

 **Current Status:** The current annotation tools perform point simplification after a user finishes drawing without any consideration of the base image.

-**Required Skills:** JavaScript, tensorFlow.js
+**Required Skills:** JavaScript, tensorFlow.js, computer vision

 **Code Challenge:** Create a page or tool which performs edge detection on a given image and, given a point, returns the distance from that point to the closest edge.